chpi7/carl/README.md

 # Carl

 A statically typed, jit compiled scripting language built for fun (wip).<br>
-The main point is to have some fancy functional features to work with functions 🏗️.
+The main point is to have some fancy functional features to combine and compose functions in interesting ways 🏗️.

 **Passing functions around**:
 ```rust